knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 `TotalCapacity` is calculated as `ready_pod_count*revision_total`.
 The default `TargetBurstCapacity` (TBC) is set to 200.

-For the Knative Autoscaler it holds the following.
+At this point, we can formally define the condition based on which activator is removed from the path:

 !!! important
     If EBC >=0 then we have enough capacity to serve the traffic and the activator will be removed from the path.